 Once the community has made an informed choice for their water system, a formal agreement should be obtained between the community and all involved partners.
 When formulating this agreement, the following should be considered:

 Is the system affordable, manageable, and maintainable by the community?

+Are similar systems being used successfully in nearby communities?

 Are there grants or low-interest loans available?